saakaifoundry/x7host-videox7-ugc-plugin/readme.txt

 * Easy installation that takes just 4 steps and a few minutes.

-Version 2.4
+Version 0.9 Beta
 -------------
-* MultiUser Support
-* New default players
-* Option to create custom video players within the video management console, and use them within WordPress
-* Option to automatically generate video posts using categories from within the user's video management console
-* Improved playback performance
-* Removed 200MB per upload restriction
+* First fork from All In One and merge with Videox7

-Showcase your blog, see examples and pictures of the plugin and get support in our forum: http://www.kaltura.org/forums/applications-and-cms-extensions/wordpress-kaltura-plugin-all-one-video-pack-forums
+Showcase your blog, see examples and pictures of the plugin and get support in our forum: http://www.kalturacehost.com

-View video walk-throughs of new features in version 2.4 here: http://wordpress.kaltura.org

 Kaltura Hosted Solution - Free Trial and Affordable Packages
 -------------
-When you signup with Kaltura.com (http://corp.kaltura.com/about/signup) you get 10GB free hosting and streaming using Kaltura's world-class CDNs and hosting facilities, as well as premium support, SLAs and more.
-Get started with your free trial today!
-For more information on our packages beyond 10GB, please contact us and we'll get right back to you: http://corp.kaltura.com/about/contact
+You still have the option to hook this plugin up to the Kaltura.com SaaS if you like.
+Or you can get your own KalturaCE cloud video server from x7Host...

 Self-Hosted Solution
 -------------
-You can also connect your Kaltura Video extension to the Kaltura Community Edition - the self-hosted, community supported version of Kaltura's Open Source Online Video Platform - all behind your own firewall and on your own servers for free.
-Learn more about the Community Edition on the Project page: http://www.kaltura.org/project/community_edition_video_platform
+With a cloud video server from x7Host (www.x7host.com), you can get your own enterprise class online video platform on your own server in the clouds, that grows and shrinks as you need it to.
+Whether you have a small personal video blog or hundreds of thousands of video viewers a month, x7Host can give you the cloud video server you need.
+This plugin is easily integrated with the x7Host cloud servers.

 == Installation ==